angrycoding/naval_clash_bot/README.md

 ./build.sh
 ```

+(Make sure that you install all the dependencies first before running it)
 This will run client build + server build and put everything into **dist** folder in the project root.

 ### Note about setting it up on real server